uwplse/Cassius/README.md

 code is included to reproduce the broad summary statistics given in Section 6.1 that run parallel to Figure 8.

+Each plot is generated from a Python script in `aec/`.
+Generated PDFs can be viewed within the VM using the `evince` PDF reader.

 #### Figure 8

 Figure 8 examines the captured web pages and simply counts the number